bgamari/ghc-wiki-import/records/name-spacing.md

-See \[wiki Records\] for the bigger picture.
+See [Records](records) for the bigger picture.
 This is a proposal to solve the records name-spacing issue with simple name-spacing and simple type resolution.